-SUBSIDIARY UNDERTAKINGS
+SUBSIDIARY UNDERTAKING

-The following were subsidiaries of the company:
+The following was a subsidiary undertaking of the company:

-Name Class of shares Holding Principal activity Canary Wharf Retail (FC2) Limited d Ordinary 100% Property investment
+Name Principal activity Class of shares Holding Canary Wharf Retail (FC2) Limited Property investment Ordinary 100%

-In accordance with Section 400 of the Companies Act 2006, financial information is only presented in these financial statements about the company as an individual undertaking and not about its group because the company and its investment are included in the consolidated financial statements of a larger group (Note 18).
+In accordance with Section 400 of the Companies Act 2006, financial information is only presented in these financial statements about the company as an individual undertaking and not about its group because the company and its investment are included in the consolidated financial statements of a larger group (Note 16).

-The directors are of the opinion that the value of the company's investments at 31 December 2019 was not less that the amount shown in the company's balance sheet.
+The directors are of the opinion that the value of the company's investments at 31 December 2020 was not less than the amount shown in the company's balance sheet. .